benisde/forecasting_net_prophet/README.md

 <br> </br>

-Search data by the week of the year is as follows:
+Search data by the week of the year is as follows:<br>
 ![A screenshot of the result.](Images/Image04.png)

 <br> </br>